-This chapter gives reference to what other scholars have written about socio-economic factors on academic performance of pupils in school.
+This chapter gives reference to what other scholars have written about socio-economic factors on academic performance of pupils in school and resultant drop out of such pupils.
 The literature review in my study concerns the socio-economic factors and academic performance of pupils.

-The literature review will help the researcher with data compilation, statistics analysis as well as in understanding the problem.

-The materials used in the review include magazines and journals on teaching methods, newspapers articles and education related websites over the internet.
+The materials used in the review included magazines and journals on teaching methods, newspapers articles and education related websites over the internet.

-2.1 Ethinicity and social inequalities in Africa
+2.1 Ethnicity and social inequalities in Africa

 Work on inequalities and education in Africa has mainly focused on gender, socioeconomic status, or geographical location.
-The principal limitation with existing research exploring ethnic inequalities in education is that many studies fail to account for the role of political structure in the relationship between ethnicity and education, and in particular, the role of the ruling elites in African states and the impact of their exclusionary practices along ethnic lines.
+The principal limitation with existing research exploring ethnic inequalities in education is that many studies fail to account for the role of political structure in the relationship between ethnicity and education, and in particular, the role of the roling elites in African states and the impact of their exclusionary practices along ethnic lines.

 Recent writing on ethnicity in Africa stresses the role of the colonial state as the architect of ethnic groups, through the creation of administrative units that were subsequently labeled in ethnic terms (Oucho, 2002).
 This approach has emphasized the extent to which ethnic consciousness was externally imposed in a context of unequal power relations.
 The colonial legacy in Africa created uneven development in agrarian commercialization, transport investment and educational opportunity, and thus the location of an ethnic group's home territory determined its access of public goods, such as education.
 Groups located near the colonial capital, a rail line or port, or centres of colonial commerce were well situated to take advantage of these opportunities.

 Members of such groups were frequently found in schools, government offices, and commercial houses established in these areas (Horowitz 1985, p.151).
 In other instances, colonial powers favoured ethnic groups more systematically and deliberately.
 The Germans clearly favoured the Ewe in Togo, the English the Baganda in Uganda, and the Belgians the Tutsi in Rwanda and Burundi and the Lulua in Congo.
 These groups became more educated in comparison with their fellow countrymen and -women, a situation that helped build resentment and frustration among the excluded groups (Platteau, 2000).
 Even though ethnic groups were constructed by colonial administrations, the advantage or disadvantage of belonging to a particular ethnic group soon consolidated ethnic difference into material ethnic divides.